LunarN0v4/lunarn0v4/README.md

 [![Typing SVG](http://readme-typing-svg.herokuapp.com?font=JetBrains+Mono&pause=1000&color=8200FF&random=false&width=435&lines=Python;HTML;CSS;JS+(kinda);C%23)](https://nova.zeusteam.dev/)

  ★━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━★
-#### Sounds crazy, but I usually learn everything that I know as I go and don't know it from the get-go, usually by looking at other people's code for similar stuff!
+#### Sounds crazy, but I usually learn everything that I know as I go and don't know it from the get-go, usually by looking at other people's code for similar stuff! (like this page, which was "borrowed" from meowmade)
 Visitor count:
 <img align="left" src="https://profile-counter.glitch.me/LunarN0v4/count.svg" />